 Sir James Douglas was killed in a surprise attack, but before the confronting his attackers he is said to have thrown the heart urn ahead of him and shouted, “Lead on brave heart, I’ll follow thee.”
 Robert the Bruce’s heart was carried along with Douglas’ remains back to Scotland.

 The heart was buried along with Douglas near Melrose Abbey.
 In 1920 it was exhumed, and then buried again without a marker.
 In 1996 during excavations of the abbey ruins the urn was discovered and confirmed to hold the heart of Robert the Bruce.
 His heart was finally interred within Melrose Abbey, almost 700 years after he had initially requested it.

 Know Before You Go

-When you're heading to Dunfermline to see the Abbey, take a detour to the small village of Culross.
-The TV show 'Outlander' is filmed there.
+When you're heading to Melrose to see the Abbey, take a detour to the small village of Culross.
+The TV show Outlander is filmed there.
 This is where Cranesmuir was set and the yellow palace is where Claire's herb garden is located.
 Because the heart is located in the Abbey, you will have to pay an admission (£6).
 Also, the Abbey does have hours of operation so be sure you don't get there later than 4 or 5 p.m. depending on the season.